 Just little items like that which remind you of a location.
 Maybe you could fill a bookcase with them, which would be really neat.
 Each item would have it’s own story!

-Unfortunately the issue here is that these little souvenirs can be expensive, and they can take up quite a bit of space.
-Not a huge issue if you’re just visiting one location, but if you’re travelling to 3+ places in one trip, then picking up 3 souvenirs like this will be a pain, in comparison to just picking up 3 postcards, or 3 fridge magnets.Ā
+The issue with these souvenirs is that they can be expensive, and take up quite a bit of space.
+Not a huge issue if you’re just visiting one location, but if you’re travelling to 3+ places in one trip, then picking up 3 souvenirs like this can be tricky, in comparison to just picking up 3 postcards, or 3 fridge magnets.

 Keyrings